Component 1: Receptive Language

 - Understand increasingly longer and complex sentences, including sentences with two or more phrases or ideas

-- Follow directions that involve multiple steps (e.g., “Please, would you get the sponge, dampen it with water, and clean your table top?”)
+- Successfully follow three-step directions (e.g., “Please, would you get the sponge, dampen it with water, and clean your tabletop?”)

 - Demonstrate an understanding of complex statements, questions, and stories containing multiple phrases and ideas